 NOTE: It is CRITICAL that your alignment shop be aware of these instructions and understand how to adjust your rear suspension.
 Don’t let them get it wrong!

 THE FORWARD LOWER LINK (“TRACTION”) SHOULD NEVER BE LONGER THAN THE REAR LOWER LINK.
 IT ALSO SHOULD NOT BE MORE THAN 6MM SHORTER THAN THE REAR LINK.

 Theory And Setup:

 The rear toe arm is used as normal to adjust the toe.
 The adjuster can be easily accessed from both the top and bottom.
 Turning the adjuster in the EXTEND direction will extend the arm, toe-ing out the wheels.

-It is critical that the stagger not be adjusted excessively, and this is the critical point that your alignment shop must understand.
-The bumpsteer with the factory link lengths will TOE OUT significantly under maximum compression, so if you are using lowering links at a low ride height, it is advisable to have the forward lower link 3-5mm shorter than the rear lower link, this will reduce/remove the toe-out in compression at very low ride heights.
+It is critical that the offset not be adjusted excessively, and this is the critical point that your alignment shop must understand.
+The bumpsteer with the factory link lengths will TOE OUT significantly under maximum compression, so if you are using lowering links at a low ride height, it is advisable to have the forward lower link (trailing arm) 3-5mm shorter than the rear lower link (rear lower control arm), this will reduce/remove the toe-out in compression at very low ride heights.